Welcome to Ballistics By The Inch, or 'BBTI' as people have taken to calling it.

 - Real world guns will take you to a comprehensive list of all the firearms we used as 'benchmark' comparisons for results obtained from our T/C Encore test platform.
 You'll also see "review" listed after a number of the guns, which will take you to a review of that particular gun (or a closely related model) over at Guns.com written by Jim Downey of the BBTI team (who is also a writer for Guns.com).

-Along the left side there you'll find some more basic information carried over from our old site, for those who are new to BBTI.
+Along the left side there you'll find some more basic information about BBTI.

 As we've noted previously, we have no illusions that our data is comprehensive.
-It is meant to be indicative – giving an indication to the general relationships between barrel length and velocity, or the effect of a cylinder gap.
+It is meant to be indicative – giving an indication to the general relationships between barrel length and velocity, or the effect of a cylinder gap, or how polygonal and traditionally rifled barrels perform.
 It would be impossible (for us, at least) to test all the different ammunition types available, or all the different firearms – particularly so when manufacturers of ammunition and firearms are constantly tweaking and improving their products.
 So use the data here to get an idea of what to expect, and perhaps as a jumping-off point for your own research.